energyscope/EnergyScope_multi_criteria/README.md

 - [1], for general reference to the EnergyScope project and the EnergyScope modeling framework
 - [2], for reference to the origins of the EnergyScope project or to the first online version of the calculator energyscope.ch
 - [3], for reference to the energyscope MILP modeling framework
-- [1], for reference to the current code
+- [4], for reference to the current code

 You are welcome to report any bugs related to the code to the following:
  moret.stefano@gmail.com or gauthierLimpens@gmail.com

 # Content #
-This folder contains the second release (v2, hourly LP) of the EnergyScope model.
+This folder contains the second release (v2, hourly LP) of the EnergyScope model adapted to the Belgian case.
 More recent releases are available @ the EnergyScope project repository: https://github.com/energyscope/EnergyScope
-This version of the model corresponds to the one in [1].
+This version of the model corresponds to the one in [4].
-The data used in this version of the model are fully documented in [1], Supplementary Material.
+The data used in this version of the model are fully documented in [4], Supplementary Material.
 The latest version of the Supplementary Material is available in the Documentation folder.

 # License:  #